GDLauncher logo

 FerriteCore

-ModernFix patches various memory leaks and loading issues.
-Entity Culling stops rendering mobs you can't see.
-ImmediatelyFast speeds up GUI and text rendering.
-Krypton optimizes networking for multiplayer.
-More Culling extends culling to particles and block entities.
+ModernFix bundles a long list of memory and startup patches.
+Entity Culling skips rendering entities whose bounding boxes aren't visible.
+ImmediatelyFast speeds up text and GUI rendering.
+Krypton trims networking overhead in multiplayer.
+More Culling extends culling to block entities and particles.

 Compatibility notes